Talking safety and quality Culture Excellence at Campden BRI’s 5th annual seminar

 Neil Marshall (Coca-Cola) highlighted the benefit of ‘culture champions’ as well as identifying regional and plant

 champions.
 Lydie De Meyer also noted that having a global programme resulted in developing a lot of material available for the shop floor

 that can, and should be, customised at a local level to suit needs.

 How did TSI’s Culture Excellence survey responses differ to internal company engagement surveys?
 Was there a

 Liz Ward and Zoe Shuttlewood (McCormick) responded that broadly, both surveys returned similar results.
 However, in

 of the business, participants felt comfortable about providing more detail by way of feedback in comparison to any previous internal surveys.

 The TSI platform also provided a mechanism for McCormick to drill down into the finer detail.
 The responses had been much stronger than in

 How do you avoid participants becoming ‘surveyed-out’?

 In McCormick’s experience ‘death by survey’ is very possible so striking a balance is important!
 Martin Watson

 to avoid multiple survey requests was very important.

 Some of the questions are not understood by workers when translated - would it be useful for plants to verify

 Zoe Shuttlewood (McCormick) agreed that this was a very good point and that in their experience they had trialled a

 dummy set of questions on-site first using localised support.
 They had also needed to facilitate completion in some areas because they wanted

 to make sure that employees understood the questions.
 Martin Watson (Müller) added that gathering feedback was useful to improve future

 surveys that required translation.
 Joanne Taylor said that she would welcome feedback from any experienced users so that the translated

 surveys could continue to evolve and be refined to meet employee needs.

 What are the challenges in involving temporary or agency staff in the survey?

 In McCormick’s experience, very few employees were agency staff and so they were not included in their survey.
-However, if

 number of temporary employees in the business at the time the survey was conducted.
 Bertrand Emond noted that every business was different

 in this regard and that it would be a decision for the company to make.
 Joanne Taylor added that if temporary workers were a distinct sub-group

 of a business, they could be included but identified as such in the survey process.
 This would enable the business to filter results as

 desired following survey completion or have the sub-group results displayed separately.

 With many campaigns in businesses to raise awareness (such as mental health initiatives) how do you avoid

 Martin Watson responded that Müller planned ahead in running their campaigns to coincide with an identified upturn/trend

+across an organisation.
 A well-thought out strategy would also help to avoid campaign fatigue.